blackjax-devs/blackjax/examples/howto_other_frameworks.md

 print(sampling_fn())
 ```

-We do not care about the posterior distribution of the indicator variable `I_rv` so we marginalize it out, and subsequently build the logprob's graph:
+We do not care about the posterior distribution of the indicator variable `I_rv` so we marginalize it out, and subsequently build the logdensity's graph:

 ```{code-cell} python
 from aeppl import joint_logprob